Shake-ups in the job market often happen quicker than it’s possible to keep track of.

 Employer branding takes everything we’ve learned about marketing and branding and applies it to the relationship between employers and employees.

 It aims to make the prospect of working with a given company more attractive than the other available options.
 And, as with traditional business-to-consumer marketing, it relies upon a deep understanding of the company brand, target audience and persuasive messaging to get the job done.

 This article will break down the notion of employer branding in detail and offer salient strategies and tips so you can get started with attracting the best candidates on the market to your company.

 What is meant by employer branding?

 Employer branding is as it sounds — the application of marketing and branding principles to the employment experience at a given company to attract more candidates.
 When it's there, the company can establish trust with employees as they will make bonds with the brand.
-So each time they see the logo design, they will feel an emotional connection.
+Having consistent brand visuals is important to create stronger messaging.
+For instance, you can create a company logo free of clutter can help communicate your brand message efficiently.
+So each time customers see the logo design, they will feel an emotional connection.

 It is not to be confused with ‘corporate branding,’ which still concerns the traditional business-to-consumer relationship.